 - Students normally have five years from the time of admission to complete requirements for the degree. - (2) Students are responsible for the completeness and accuracy of their registrations.
-Particular care should be exercised regarding prerequisite courses.
-Students are also responsible for adjustments in registration made necessary by reexamination results. - (3) Another route to the Degree involves taking courses at one of the collaborating colleges.
-Contact the Faculty of Nursing for further information. - (4) Students interested in pursuing graduate coursework in Nursing while enrolled in the undergraduate degree program may take NURS 502, 503, or 550 (graduate level courses) as extra to their BScN degree if they have - a. completed at least 75% of their program of studies; - b. completed NURS 210; 302; 369 or equivalent; and 402; - c. completed NURS 301 and PSYCO 211 (or SOC 210 or STAT 141); - d. obtained a GPA of 8.0 or higher in their program courses; - e. at least two years of clinical nursing experience; and - consent from the appropriate course instructor(s) and the Associate Dean for Graduate Education. - Normally, undergraduate students are considered for enrolment in these courses, on a competitive basis, after the graduate nursing students have registered. - (5) Students are responsible for their transportation to field placements and for the cost of travel and accommodations.
+Particular care should be exercised regarding prerequisite courses. - (3) Another route to the Degree involves taking courses at one of the collaborating colleges.
+Contact the Faculty of Nursing for further information. - (4) Students interested in pursuing graduate coursework in Nursing while enrolled in the undergraduate degree program may take NURS 502, 503, or 550 or equivalent (graduate level courses) as extra to their BScN degree subject to approval by the Faculty of Nursing Graduate Students Office.

+Normally, undergraduate students are considered for enrolment in these courses, on a competitive basis, after the graduate nursing students have registered.

+- (5) Students are responsible for their transportation to field placements and for the cost of travel and accommodations.
 Practice placements may be outside Edmonton. - (6) Students must purchase a stethoscope, a penlight, and a lab coat.

-114.3.2 Program A
+114.3.2 Program 1

-This program is for graduates of diploma nursing programs other than those from the Diploma Completion Route of the Collaborative Program.
+This program is for graduates of diploma nursing programs other than those from the Diploma Completion Route of the revised (1997) Collaborative Program.